rusuraluca/pandating/README.md

 # Pandating

-Pandating is a video conference website that lets you go on dates.
+Pandating is a video conference website that lets you go on virtual dates in which you answer questions about different topics.

 Developed with ReactJS, Node.js, SocketIO.